Pratham-Pandey/Cylinder_Detection/README.md

 The objective of the project is to detect cylinder from a video or a live video stream.
 This Repository contains the source code file and an output video of the Cylinder Detection Problem.

 ## Why?
-This model can be intigrated with other Computer Vision based systems to check for Defects, Lekage, damage etc in a gas cylinder
+This model can be intigrated with other Computer Vision based systems to check for Defects, Lekage, damage etc in a gas cylinder preventing accidents.

 ## Who?
 It can be used at Cylinder Reffiling Centers to inspect the cylinder along with refilling.